FraunhoferIVI/openlr/README.md

 ### Setup
 ***
-See [SETUP](SETUP.md) for instructions how to get the Project up and running
+See [SETUP](SETUP.md) for more detailed instructions how to get the project components up and running

 ### Databse tables
 ***